2025 Fall Symposium

 Cassandra Nolan (Moderator)

-Patience O'Brien Chief Transformation Officer at Member One Federal Credit Union Rory Chisholm Manager-Projects at American Electric Power |
+Patience O'Brien Director of Business Transformation Strategy at Member One Federal Credit Union Rory Chisholm Manager-Projects at American Electric Power |

 10:00a - 10:50a |